Ceiling & Rolling Lifts

 There are many types of lifts available.
 (See a sample picture of each basic type at top of screen.)
 The primary classes of lifts are:

-- Ceiling - Ceiling lifts run on "tracks" installed in the ceiling of your home/facility.
+- Ceiling - Ceiling lifts run on "tracks" either (1) installed in the ceiling of your home/facility or (2) mounted on free-standing legs.
 They are the most versatile, convenient and least obtrusive types of lifts.

 - Track installations can be as simple as a six foot piece of track over the patient's bed and wheelchair area.
 Creative track installations can give the patient access to any part of their home or a facility.